Poetry Contest for New Jersey High School Students

 Again, we want to thank everyone for participating!
 We had such a big turnout!

-Be sure to stay tuned for next year's writing contest – in short fiction.
+Be sure to stay tuned for next year's writing contest – in SHORT FICTION.